Why Should You Care? #

 - Pro: Stable, smooth path toward the minimum

-- Con: Slow — you have to process everything before each step
+- Con: Slow.
+You have to process everything before each step

 Stochastic Gradient Descent (SGD) #